NativeScript/docs-v7/vuejs-docs/ns-ui/AutoCompleteTextView/completion-modes.md

 ## Contains Mode

-In `Contains` mode the autocomplete shows only suggestions that contain the typed phrase.
+In `Contains` mode the autocomplete shows the suggestions that contain the typed phrase, but not necessarily in the beginning.
-`Contains` mode is not intended to work with the `Append` and  `SuggestAppend` modes.
+The completion mode `Contains` is not intended to work with the `Append` and  `SuggestAppend`  suggest modes.
- Since both these modes append the rest of the suggestion to the typed text, the combination between them and `Contains` won't be helpful but rather confusing.
+Since these suggest modes append the rest of the suggestion to the typed text, the combination between them and `Contains` won't be helpful but rather confusing.

 ## References